-As digital evangelists, we at eBOUND look forward to a day when all books will be available at the click of a button, no matter where you are, for reading on any device you have at hand.
+At eBOUND, we look forward to a day when all books will be available at the click of a button, no matter where you are, for reading on any device.
 But for now, we appreciate that many publishers have limited resources available for conversion, and can’t just run everything through the ePUB machine overnight.

 While you’re still chipping away at digitizing that backlist, here are some tips on how to decide which titles from your catalogue to convert to ePUB format first: